 The primary objective of generative AI is to generate data that is indistinguishable from real data, making it appear as if it was created by a human or came from the same distribution as the original data.
-This capability has numerous applications across various domains, such as natural language generation, image synthesis, music composition, and even video generation.
+This capability has numerous applications across various domains, such as natural language generation, image synthesis, music composition, text to speech conversion and even video generation.

 Why is Generative AI The Next Biggest Cyber Security Threat?

 GPT-3, GPT-4, and other generative AI tools are not immune to generative AI cybersecurity risks and cyber threats.
 Companies must implement policies to avoid significant cyber risks associated with generative AI.

 Jackson also warns about the cyber security threats posed by generative AI, expanding the attack surface and providing new opportunities for hackers to exploit.

 Furthermore, a Wired article from April revealed the vulnerabilities of these tools, emphasizing the cyber risks of generative AI.

 In just a few hours, a security researcher bypassed OpenAI’s safety systems and manipulated GPT-4, highlighting the potential generative AI cyber threats and the need for robust cyber security measures.